17-year-old kills sixth grader, wounds five others in Iowa school shooting, police say

 “He was hurting.
 He got tired.
 He got tired of the bullying.
 He got tired of the harassment," Yesenia Roeder Hall, 17, said.
 "Was it a smart idea to shoot up the school?
 No. God, no.”

-Calls to Perry Community Schools' Superintendent Clark Wicks, as well as school board members, were unanswered Thursday, and an emailed request for comment on the situation was not immediately returned.
+Calls to Perry Community Schools' Superintendent Clark Wicks, as well as school board members, were unanswered Thursday, and an emailed request for comment was not immediately returned.

 Perry High School senior Ava Augustus said she was awaiting a counselor in a school office when she heard three shots.
 Unable to flee through a small window, she and others barricaded the door and were ready to throw things if necessary.